The Future of AR and “The Next Big Thing” Illusion

 Because the screens are small and because there are no peripherals, it’s incredibly convenient.

-In fact, it’s arguably even more convenient than mobile, since you don’t even have to spend the tiny amount of effort it takes to pull something out of your pocket.
+In fact, it’s arguably even more convenient than mobile, since you don’t even need to pull something out of your pocket.

 But, because it’s small and you have to see through the screen for them to function as glasses, it will also inherently be terrible for any task that depends on processing power or impressive graphics.